delatbabel/viewpages/README.md

 Another fundamental issue is that a Twig template doesn't compile to plain PHP like a blade template does, it compiles to a class that must be loaded and then rendered.
 This will require a new loading engine that's different to the PhpEngine supplied in the Illuminate/View mechanism.

+### Reimplementation Issues / TODO

+* Laravel Compiler class includes a Filesystem object ** The compile() function in BladeCompiler loads the file content using the Filesystem object ** Need to extend the compile() function to load from the database instead of from Filesystem.
+* Need to provide an alternative implementation of ViewFinder that can be passed to either the View object created in View service provider and also the Twig\Loader in TwigBridge\ServiceProvider
+* The current over-ride of TwigBridge\ServiceProvider should be fine, once that loader is overriden.
+* No need to use the StringBladeCompiler class, then the twigintegration branch on that repo can be discarded.
+* TwigBridge can still be used but it needs to be taught how to load from the database.
+* Need an additional Engine class.
+The Engine class wraps up the functionality of loading and then compiling and then evaluating the compiled template (with the data).
+This all happens in get().
+  Note that this is already done in the Engine in TwigBridge.
+** Evaluating a Twig template needs to be done differently to evaluating a Blade template because the compiled result is not directly executable.
+** In Twig, the compiler is called to load the template ($path) and then rendered (with the $data).

+Put all of this on a branch.

 ## Callouts